 Understanding weighted overlay

 Weighted overlay has three conceptual steps.
 First, each raster layer is assigned a weight, as a percentage, in the analysis.
 This allows you to emphasize the relative importance of each layer in the analysis.
-Second, values in each raster layer are mapped to a common suitability scale.
+Second, data classes in each raster layer are mapped to a common suitability scale.
 This allows you to compare the different types of information in each raster layer.
 Third, all raster layers in the analysis are overlaid.
-Each raster cell’s suitability value is multiplied by its layer weight and totaled with the values of other raster cells it overlays.
+Each raster cell’s suitability score is multiplied by its layer weight and totaled with the values of other raster cells it overlays.
 The result is a suitability value that is used for symbology in the output raster layer.

 Add Esri–curated services to your organization